Websoft9/plugin-nginx/README.md

 # Websoft9 Plugin - `nginx`

-This plugin is the entrance to nginxproxymanage service, it is  used to manage domains for installed applications.
+This plugin is the entrance to nginxproxymanage service, it is used to manage proxys and domains for installed applications.

 ![image](https://github.com/Websoft9/plugin-nginx/assets/43192516/0f88c447-cde7-4b84-bdd4-f24f59075530)

 ## Installation and update